rog713/ESP-Host-Bridge/README.md

 ## Notes

+- The current UI and screensaver were reimplemented for this project rather than carried over from UniFi firmware.
+The design direction was informed by the original hardware/software aesthetic, but the ESPHome/LVGL implementation used here is specific to this project.
 - The configuration file is created automatically on first run.
 - The Web UI is the main way to manage settings.
 - If you enable direct Web UI protection and forget the password, remove or edit the generated `config.json` and start again.